Citation for this page in APA citation style. Close

 Now what happens if we add a second slit?
 Perhaps we should start by showing what happens if we run the experiment with the first slit open for a time, and then with the second slit open for an equal time.
 In this case, the height of the intensity curve is the sum of the curves for the individual slits.

 But that is not the intensity curve we get when the two slits are open at the same time!
 Instead, we see many new interference fringes with much narrower width angles α ≈ λ/D, where D is the distance between the two slits.
-Note that the overall envelope of the curve is similar to that of one big slit of width D. And also note many more lightening rays in the overlapping waves.
+Note that the overall envelope of the curve is similar to that of one big slit of width D. And also note many more lightening fan-outs in the overlapping waves.

 Since the collapse to zero of the probability at x1 is instantaneous with the measurement at x2, critics of quantum theory like to say that something traveled faster than the speed of light.
 This is most clear in the nonlocality and entanglement aspects of the Einstein-Podolsky-Rosen experiment.
 But the sum of all the probabilities of measuring anywhere on the screen is not a physical quantity, it is only immaterial information that "collapses" to a point.

-Here is what happens to the probability amplitude wave function (the blue waves) when the photon is detected at the screen (either a photographic plate or CCD) in the second interference fringe to the right (red spot).
+Here is what happens to the probability amplitude wave function (the blue waves) when the particle is detected at the screen (either a photographic plate or CCD) in the second interference fringe to the right (red spot).
 The probability simply disappears instantly.

 Animation of a wave function collapsing - click to restart